scottnmarkley/scottnmarkley.github.io/Projects/NZA.md

   <figcaption><strong><em>Minimum Lot Sizes and ADU Allowances in Metro Austin, TX</em></strong></figcaption>
   <img src="/Projects/Metro_Austin_MinLot_ADU.png" width="850" title="Minimum Lot Sizes and ADU Allowances)"/>
 </p>

+These figures represent just a few of the insights that the NZA's unique dataset makes possible.
+I am currently working to expand the types of questions it can help answer.